open-zaak/open-zaak/docs/introduction/open-source/public_code.md

 Requirement | meets | links and notes
 -----|-----|-----
 The codebase MUST allow anyone to submit suggestions for changes to the codebase. | yes | [requests](https://github.com/open-zaak/open-zaak/pulls)
-The codebase MUST include contribution guidelines explaining how contributors can get involved, for example in a CONTRIBUTING file. | yes | [CONTRIBUTING](https://github.com/open-zaak/open-zaak/blob/master/CONTRIBUTING.md), [Documentation](https://open-zaak.readthedocs.io/en/latest/development/index.html)
+The codebase MUST include contribution guidelines explaining what kinds of contributions are welcome and how contributors can get involved, for example in a CONTRIBUTING file. | yes | [CONTRIBUTING](https://github.com/open-zaak/open-zaak/blob/master/CONTRIBUTING.md), [Documentation](https://open-zaak.readthedocs.io/en/latest/development/index.html)
 The codebase SHOULD advertise the committed engagement of involved organizations in the development and maintenance. | yes | [Readme](https://github.com/open-zaak/open-zaak/blob/master/README.en.md#Construction)
 The codebase SHOULD document the governance of the codebase, contributions and its community, for example in a GOVERNANCE file. | no | draft [GOVERNANCE](https://github.com/open-zaak/open-zaak/blob/master/GOVERNANCE.md) file
 The codebase SHOULD have a publicly available roadmap. | no | Issues are not yet collected into a roadmap view; tech-debt and tech-wishlist not yet collected into a technical roadmap